Rheumatoid Arthritis and Sleep

 Sleep problems can increase levels of stress hormones and aggravate flares, says Rochelle Rosian, MD, a Cleveland Clinic rheumatologist.
 And even if you’re not flaring, you may not manage your pain as well if you’re not sleeping.
 “When you sleep, you make all those brain chemicals that you need to feel better.
 If you’re not rested, you don’t have all of these good hormones.
 So it may be more difficult to handle your pain.”

-Besides increased flares, RA patients with sleep disruptions tend to have more trouble with depression, pain severity and performing normal daily functions than RA patients who don’t have sleep problems.
+Besides increased flares, rheumatoid arthritis patients with sleep disruptions tend to have more trouble with depression, pain severity and performing normal daily functions than RA patients who don’t have sleep problems.
 Also, in the deepest stages of sleep, the body releases growth hormones to repair tiny muscle tears that occur during the course of the day.
 People with RA who sleep fitfully may not get enough growth hormone to make needed repairs.

 Anxiety, Stress and Sleep